What is sundowning?

-As the sun begins to set, have you noticed changes in a loved one’s behavior?
-For people with Alzheimer’s disease and other forms of dementia, it’s not uncommon to experience unpredictable agitation and confusion during this time of day.
+As the sun begins to set, you may notice changes in a loved one’s behavior.
+For people with Alzheimer's disease and other forms of dementia, it’s not uncommon to experience increased confusion, anxiety or restlessness during this time of day.

 “We know that most people with dementia will experience behavioral symptoms during the course of their disease, particularly during the moderate stage of Alzheimer’s disease and earlier in other types of dementia,” said Lori Nisson, a licensed clinical social worker and Family and Community services director at Banner Alzheimer’s Institute and Banner Sun Health Research Institute.
 “They are working much harder to complete tasks and activities that used to come easily to them, so they are expending more energy and can wear out easily as the day progresses.”

-While there is no one explanation for its cause, factors that typically trigger changes in behavior include fatigue, sleep disturbances, boredom, restlessness or unmet needs, such as hunger, thirst or the need to use the restroom.
+While there is no single cause, common triggers for sundowning include fatigue, sleep disturbances, boredom, restlessness or unmet needs, such as hunger, thirst or needing to use the restroom.

 The symptoms of sundowning typically occur between the hours of 4:30 p.m. to 11 p.m. and may be worse during the fall and winter months when the daylight hours are shorter.